gyjong/workplace/README.md

 ## Repository for AIFFEL Data Scientist Campus
 > From 2024 Jan

-🚀 This is Kenny Jung's Repository and will record the activities during aiffel data scientist course.
+🚀 <font color="red">This is Kenny Jung's Repository and will record the activities during aiffel data scientist course.</font>

 - 🗂️ python: Personal study
 - 🗂️ Coursera: Personal studies in Coursera